 When this feat occurred, doubts and fears similar to the Apollo 11 moon landing surrounded the mission.
 “We didn’t know if it was humanly possible to reach the top of Mt.
 Everest . . . we weren’t at all sure whether we wouldn’t drop dead or something of that nature,” Hillary explained in the opening paragraph of Conqueror of Mt.
 Everest, the website celebrating the accomplishment.

-In one of the great historical sacrifices, he elected to have Hillary and Norgay attempt the summit when he knew, while on the expedition, that he could not.
-Even so, the Hillary Norgay team was not the first attempt; it turned out they were second-team.
+In one of the tremendous historical sacrifices, he elected to have Hillary and Norgay attempt the summit when he knew, while on the expedition, that he could not.
+Even so, the Hillary Norgay team was not the first attempt, as it turned out they were the second-team.

 The lessons exhibited by Hillary and the team he accompanied offer significant guidance in life along with business development for those willing to understand just how it came about.
 Here are 12 reveals buried in this film–there are many more–that find application to our own lives when needs demand “going the extra distance.”

 1. Just because you lead a team does not mean you are the best.

 The 26,000 feet altitude carries the title of “death zone,” and is not a place friendly for humans.
 Failing in the expedition’s first shot to the top, a football field away from immortality, Charles Evans arrived back in a “terrible state” while his teammate Tom Bourdinnion was left an emotional mess.
 “We should have gone on,” said Bourdinnion.
 Strong and experienced, the two made the South Summit.

 Team lead, Hunt led his selections from the front, but when the time came, and there was only one shot left to land on the summit for this expedition, he acknowledged the reality that he wasn’t strong enough for the last twosome.
 Having gone beyond his limits like Bourdinnion and Evans, an affliction Everest placed on all previous climbers; Hunt had to go down.